Fomo notifies users who reach 90%, 100%, or 120% of their plan's monthly notification limit.

 What's important to note about Fomo, is that we already do not show any notifications unless your visitor is actively looking at your website.

-But, if someone spends 2 hours on your site, they may see as many notifications as 50 other visitors combined.
+But, if someone spends 2 hours actively engaging with your site, they may see as many notifications as 50 other visitors combined.

 To calculate appropriate settings for your site, follow along below.